jaateixeira/ScrapLogGit2Net/docs/formatAndViz-nofi-GraphML-documentation.md

 **formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizining graphML files created with the ScrapLogGit2Net tools for modelling inter-individual networks of software developers that collaborate via Git.

-** formatAndViz-nofi-GraphML.py**:
+The **formatAndViz-nofi-GraphML.py** excutable:
 - formats and visualize a graphml file.
 - plots the network with a circular or spring layout (default:spring).
 - colorizes nodes accourding to affiliation atribute
 - sets the size of the nodes according centralities or all with the same size (default:centralities).

-The formatAndViz-nofi-GraphML.py visualization was developed by [Jose Apolinário Teixeira](http://users.abo.fi/jteixeir/) in 2024, to speed up the process of modelling and visualizing inter-indivisual networks created by ScrapLogGit2Net.
+The **formatAndViz-nofi-GraphML.py** visualization tool was developed by [Jose Apolinário Teixeira](http://users.abo.fi/jteixeir/) in 2024, to speed up the process of modelling and visualizing inter-indivisual networks created by ScrapLogGit2Net.
 It is an alternative to import the graphML file in a network analysis visualization software such as Tulip, Gephi or Visone.

 For more information, see the publication and related websites: